gustarlz/chatbot-vetric-python/README.md

 ### 🌐 [Try the live demo here!](https://gustarlz.pythonanywhere.com/)

-A simple chatbot built as a practical exercise to learn Python, Flask, and integration with external APIs.
+A simple assistant chatbot built as a practical exercise to learn Python, Flask, and integration with external APIs.
 This project serves as a functional test of these technologies working together.

 ---